igorkulman/coding-journal/content/post/2019-08-14-creating-context-menu-with-highlight/index.md

 #### Highlighted original view

-The next step is taking the original view, for example the `contentView` of the `UITableViewCell` and highlight it in this new `UIViewController`.
+The next step was taking the original view, for example the `contentView` of the `UITableViewCell` and highlight it in this new `UIViewController`.

-With `focusedView` as the original view your first create a snapshot from this view
+With `focusedView` as the original view I first created a snapshot from this view

 {{< highlight swift >}}
 guard let snapshotView = focusedView.snapshotView(afterScreenUpdates: false) else {